 To be counted as a clever expert where uncertainties abound, it pays to mingle well, but it depends.

-It is much desired to refrain from getting outsmarted and made a fool of.
-That is a recurrent theme in so many tales people tell.
+Love is a recurrent theme in so many tales people tell.

 Evans, Gail.
 Counselling Skills for Dummies.
 Chichester: John Wiley, 2007.